niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### rebalance
-30. `bos rebalance`: Rebalances your channels by moving liquidity between your peers.
+Rebalances your channels by moving liquidity between your peers.
 A rebalance moves local funds from one peer to another peer of yours which helps in gaining inbound liquidity in the channel the funds are leaving and gaining outbound liquidity in the channel the funds are arriving.
   - Flags:
     - `amount`: The maximum amount you want to rebalance
     - `out`: this flag can take the pubkey or Alias of your peer, its the first hop where you want the funds to leave from.